WNBA 101: Everything You Need to Know for Your Hot Sports Summer

 What Are the Positions on a Basketball Team?

 Each of the two basketball teams will have five players on the court.
 Additionally, each team can have more reserve players on the bench who can be subbed into the game at any point.
-The WNBA allows each team a maximum of 12 players (so five on the court, seven on the bench), though in reality due to salary caps and financial restrictions most teams have roughly 11.
+The WNBA allows each team a maximum of 12 players (so five on the court, seven on the bench), though in reality due to financial restrictions most teams have roughly 11.

 I drew this for you!
-But in real life these x’s will move, for they will be actually alive people and not a drawing.
+But in real life these x’s will move, for they will be actually alive people and not a drawing!

 The “starting five” of a basketball game are generally considered to be the team’s best players in each position, and often the team leaders, though again — people can be switched or subbed in at any moment, and some teams play around with their starting five to meet their needs on any given night.
 So what are these five positions?